 Either way, your front yard lighting scheme is not really complete without a few jack-o-lanterns to welcome guests!

 If you have trees in your yard, make sure you use them well.
-This set of hanging witch hats is the perfect way to create a unique and colorful display of lights in your yard.
-Check latest prices.

 I think one of the easiest ways to set up Halloween decor outside is by using Halloween inflatables.
 Plus, they usually come pre-lit!